utnet-org/utility-readonly/docs/practices/tracking_issues.md

 # Tracking issues

-`framework` uses so-called "tracking issues" to coordinate larger pieces of work (e.g. implementation of new NEPs).
+`framework` uses so-called "tracking issues" to coordinate larger pieces of work (e.g. implementation of new UEPs).
 Such issues are tagged with the [`C-tracking-issue` label](https://github.com/utnet-org/utility/issues?q=is%3Aopen+is%3Aissue+label%3AC-tracking-issue).